 Individuals must report instances of inappropriate conduct to the Responsible UB Official under which the activity occurred.
 Persons who witness, receive a report of, or reasonably believe an instance of child abuse has occurred must immediately report such abuse to University Police and the Office of Equity, Diversity and Inclusion (EDI).

 Individuals may report inappropriate conduct or child abuse anonymously.
 While due process considerations may limit the ability to investigate anonymous reports, the university will take appropriate action to ensure the safety of children in response to an anonymous report.

-Retaliatory action against anyone acting in good faith who has reported inappropriate conduct/child abuse in accordance with this policy, or who has been involved in reporting, investigating, or responding to inappropriate conduct/child abuse, is a violation of this policy.
+Retaliatory action against anyone acting in good faith who has reported inappropriate conduct/child abuse in accordance with this policy, or who has been involved in reporting, investigating, or responding to inappropriate conduct or child abuse, is a violation of this policy.
 Retaliatory acts may include, but are not limited to:

-- employment actions affecting salary, promotion, job duties, work schedules, and/or work locations
+- Employment actions affecting salary, promotion, job duties, work schedules, or work locations

 Individuals are to report allegations of retaliation under this policy to EDI.

 Supervision of Children